newfrac/fenicsx-fracture/README.md

 The course will assume basic knowledge of the theory of finite elasticity and finite element methods.
 We will also assume that the students have taken the NEWFRAC Core School 2021 *Basic computational methods for fracture mechanics*.
+Basic knowledge of Python will be assumed, see https://github.com/jakevdp/WhirlwindTourOfPython to brush up if you feel unsure.

 ### Course Schedule